thedayheisooo/covfefe/about.md

   pretty random group of people and we don’t want to make any of this about us.
-  However, we came to understand that even though we don’t take ourselves very seriously many of you care about the team as you want be assured you get a good product and part of your money goes to organizations you support. <br>
+  However, we came to understand that even though we don’t take ourselves very seriously many of you care about the team as you want be assured you get a good product and part of your money goes to organizations you support.

   So here is the short story about “The Day He is Out Of Office” – we will try